 Let's take a look at a sample service request that calls the operation "SendMessage".

 Notice that the HTTP header and the SOAP header contain no mention of the service operation.
 Only the SOAP body wrapper element is named after the operation.
-Knowing the operation is vital to the service consumer, because it will use the information to dispatch an incoming request to the subsystem that processes that type of operation.
+Knowing the operation is vital to the service provider, because it will use the information to dispatch an incoming request to the subsystem that processes that type of operation.
 There are alternatives, for instance with WS-Addressing we could add an Action element to the SOAP header that is associated with the operation, but the Wrapped convention is the default for JAX-WS services.

 And here is the response from the SendMessage operation.
 The SOAP body has one child named "SendMessageResponse":